Back to Home Page

 3. Calculating Win/Loss Ratios

-A win/loss ratio complements win percentage by comparing the number of wins to losses directly.
+A win/loss ratio complements percent of wins by comparing the number of wins to losses directly.
 This metric is particularly useful for understanding the balance between success and failure and is often used in contexts like sales, litigation, or gaming.

 Formula